-Many types of out-of-class assignments that you have planned will not need to change when teaching online.
+Many types of out-of-class assignments that you would use in a face-to-face course will not need to change when teaching online.
 The kinds of work that students would have completed individually—assignments such as response papers, problem sets, or essays—might not require modification, particularly when they assess students' ability to do things with readings, data, and/or concepts already found on the syllabus and available through your Canvas site.
-Things may become more complicated, however, in those cases in which you have asked students to work together, to present their final product interactively in class, and/or to draw on research or other kinds of resources found exclusively on campus.
-In these cases, you may have to introduce modifications into your original plan, directing students to alternative resources (e.g. online documents in lieu of research in specal collections) or alternative platforms (e.g. a voiceover recorded in Powerpoint in lieu of an in-class group presentation).
+Things may become more complicated, however, in those cases in which you ask students to work together and/or to draw on research or other kinds of resources found exclusively on campus.
+In these cases, you may have to introduce modifications, directing students to alternative resources (e.g. online documents in lieu of research in special collections) or alternative platforms (e.g. a voiceover recorded in Powerpoint in lieu of an in-class group presentation).

-Here are some considerations to bear in mind as you think about how to preserve/revise your remaining assignments.
+Here are some considerations to bear in mind as you think about your assignments.

 Focus on what you want to assess

-As you begin thinking about which parts of your assignments you wish to preserve or modify, you'll want to identify, as clearly as possible, the competencies you really care to assess.
-If it seems too difficult for your students to complete the group podcast you had assigned, you may ask yourself: what were you most interested in learning about your students from that assignment?
+As you begin thinking about designing assignments assignments for the remote context, you'll want to identify, as clearly as possible, the competencies you really care to assess.
+If it seems too difficult for your students to complete a group podcast, you may ask yourself: what were you most interested in learning about your students from that assignment?
 Was it their ability to engage in collaborative groupwork?
 Their ability to demonstrate a mastery of audio recording and sound editing?
 Their ability to interview someone?
 Their ability to tell a compelling story?
 Depending on your answer(s), you might arrive at different paths forward.
-If the core of the assignment was about groupwork, then it might be a good time to start preparing students to hold group meetings by Zoom; if the core was the storytelling, perhaps you could allow students who won't have the benefit of a cancelled workshop on sound recording to submit a script instead?
+If the core of the assignment was about groupwork, then it might be a good time to start preparing students to hold group meetings by Zoom; if the core was the storytelling, perhaps you could allow students to submit a script instead?

 Connect students with the resources they need